summelon/ezSIFT/README.md

 cmake ..
 make
 ```
 Then you can find the built binary under `build/bin` directory.
-Run the two demos like this:
+__Remember to rebuild after each checkout!!__

 #### OpenMP + SIMD(AVX2)
 ```bash
 git checkout c6bc9b7